Utility infrastructure maintenance

 This diagram gives an example of utility infrastructure responsibilities in a standard format plan.

-- water pipes or cables shown in red as these supply the service to more than 1 lot
+- Water pipes or cables shown as dashed lines (red) as they supply the service to more than 1 lot.

-- guttering and associated downpipes shown in pink which span 2 lots (1 and 2 and 3 and 4) supplying a service to more than 1 lot.
+- Guttering and associated downpipes shown with the solid (pink) spanning 2 lots (1 and 2 and 3 and 4) supplying a service to more than 1 lot.

 The lot owner is responsible for the:

-- water pipes or cables shown in blue as they are located within the lot boundary and service 1 lot only
+- Water pipes or cables shown as dotted lines (blue) as they are located within the lot boundary and service 1 lot only.

-- guttering and associated downpipes shown in brown above lot 7.
+- Guttering and associated downpipes shown as solid shading above lot 7 (brown).